 To achieve a 30 percent reduction in serious casualties by 2020 as outlined in the South Australian Road Safety Strategy - Towards Zero Together it is crucial that we target known risk areas with proven road safety treatments such as lowering speed limits.

-In July 2003, speed limits on approximately 1,100 kilometres of rural roads in South Australia were reduced from 110 km/h to 100 km/h, contributing to 20% fewer casualty crashes on those roads.
+The 2011 ‘Now 100’ changes follow on from changes in July 2003, when speed limits on approximately 1,100 kilometres of rural roads in South Australia were reduced from 110 km/h to 100 km/h, contributing to 20% fewer casualty crashes on those roads.